Webura/mongooseadmin/README.md

 MongooseAdmin
 =============

-An admin page for Node.js projects using Mongoose and Express.js.
+Minimalist admin page for Node.js projects using Mongoose and Express.js.

+Why
+---
-Main usage will be for small projects where you need admin page for CRUD operations.
+Main usage will be for small projects where you need an admin page for CRUD operations.
 Just add it as a middleware and use it.
-Then when the project grows and you have spent days to develop you own admin page, you can remove MongooseAdmin.
+When your project grows and you have spent days to develop you own admin page, you can remove MongooseAdmin.

 What to expect
 --------------
 1. Create CRUD operations on the models defined in Mongoose
 2. Hook it in as a Express.js middleware.
-3. Options to change authentication, designs etc.
+3. Options to change authentication etc.

 How to use